-Please contact the vehicle manufacturer immediately to arrange your free airbag replacement.
+If your car is fitted with a Takata Alpha airbag, please contact the vehicle manufacturer immediately to arrange your free airbag replacement.
 A full list of manufacturer contact details is available here.

 The recall requires manufacturers to make several attempts to contact affected vehicle owners to arrange for a free replacement airbag.

 If the manufacturer is unsuccessful in contacting the vehicle owner to arrange for airbag replacement for Alpha inflators, the ACCC will provide the vehicle details to Roads and Maritime Services to contact owners about what they need to do.

 If you had your Alpha airbag replaced but had not received a letter from us, there is no further action required from you.